Hebrews 1 – A Superior Savior

 iv.
 The early commentator Tertullian (who wrote in the early 200s) said Barnabas wrote Hebrews, but he offered no support for this statement other than that Barnabas was a Levite (Acts 4:36) and a man of encouragement (Acts 4:36).

 vii.
-No matter who the human author of Hebrews is, there are indications that it was written fairly early in the New Testament period, probably somewhere around 67 to 69 ad.
+No matter who the human author of Hebrews was, there are indications that it was written fairly early in the New Testament period, probably somewhere around AD 67 to 69.
 The reference to Timothy (Hebrews 13:23) places it fairly early.
 The present lack of physical persecution (Hebrews 12:4) puts it fairly early.
-Finally, the lack of any reference to the destruction of the temple probably puts it before 70 ad, when Jerusalem and the second temple were destroyed.
-Since the writer to the Hebrews is so concerned with the passing of the Old Covenant, it seems unlikely that he would ignore the destruction of the temple if it had already happened before he wrote.
+Finally, the lack of any reference to the destruction of the temple probably puts it before AD 70, when Jerusalem and the second temple were destroyed.
+Since the writer to the Hebrews was so concerned with the passing of the Old Covenant, it seems unlikely that he would ignore the destruction of the temple if it had already happened before he wrote.

 b.
 God: This is how the book begins.
 There is no attempt to prove God’s existence; Scripture assumes we learn of God’s existence and some of His attributes from nature (Psalm 19:1-4 and Romans 1:20).
 The writer of the Hebrews knew that God existed and that He spoke to man.

 i.
 “Deity is not to be explained, but to be adored; and the Sonship of Christ is to be accepted as a truth of revelation, to be apprehended by faith, though it cannot be comprehended by the understanding.”
 (Spurgeon)

 c.
 Who at various times and in different ways spoke: The revelation given through the prophets was brought in various ways – sometimes through parables, historical narrative, prophetic confrontation, dramatic presentation, psalms, proverbs, and the like.

 i.
 It is true that God spoke in a variety of ways in the Old Testament.